open-portfolio/FINporter/README.md

 The command above will produce comma-separated value data in the following schema.

-NOTE: Schwab's transaction export does not contain realized gains and losses of sales, and so they are not in the imported transaction.

 Output schema:  [openalloc/transaction](https://github.com/openalloc/AllocData#mtransaction)

+NOTE 1: Schwab's transaction export does not contain realized gains and losses of sales, and so they are not in the imported transaction.

+NOTE 2: Security transfers may only specify shares transferred, with no cash valuation specified.

 ### Chuck (Schwab) Transaction Sales **BETA**